-No Awards may be granted on or after October 2, 2030.
+No Awards may be granted on or after the tenth anniversary of Board approval of the Plan (May 2, 2033).
 No Awards will be granted and become effective under the Plan as amended and restated unless the shareholders approve the Plan.
 If shareholders do not approve the amended and restated Plan, the pre-amendment Plan will continue to be effective according to its terms, and we may continue to make awards under the pre-amendment Plan.